FerrarioChristian/jpeg-converter/README.md

 ```

 ### Graphical User Interface (GUI)
+To run the GUI for image selection and compression parameters, you can use:
 ```bash
 run-gui # This will open the GUI for image selection and compression parameters
 ```